yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

 The main elements that are important are:

 *   `access_rights`: A list of objects representing which APIs that you have configured to grant access to.
-*   `rate` and `per`: The number of requests per second to allow.
+*   `rate` and `per`: The number of requests to allow per period.
 *   `quota_max`: The maximum number of allowed requests over a quota period.
-*   `quota_renewal_rate`: How often the quota resets, in seconds.
+*   `quota_renewal_rate`: how often the quota resets, in seconds.
 In this case we have set it to renew every hour.

-When you send this request, you should see the following reply with your policy ID:
+When you send this request, you should see the following reply with your Policy ID:
 ```
     {
         "Message": "577a8589428a6b0001000017",